 Treatment plans are tailored to each child’s needs.
 Individual differences in family background, culture, medical history, symptom presentation, individual strengths, and other considerations are incorporated into the treatment planning process.
 Youth participate in comprehensive initial evaluations and ongoing assessments during treatment to track the course of their symptoms.

-Participating children and adolescents attend the program four afternoons per week for at least four weeks.
+Participating children and adolescents attend the program four days per week for at least four weeks.
 The first hour of each group includes skills training with the remaining time dedicated to ERP.
 Those who practice the exposures assigned at home each night have the opportunity to make greater gains by strengthening what they have learned.

 Family involvement is emphasized as we recognize that anxiety and OCD affect the whole family.
 Clinicians update caregivers at the end of each group session.
-Parents are invited to attend a weekly parent guidance group, and one weekday afternoon is reserved for individualized family meetings.
+Parents are invited to attend a weekly parent guidance group, and one weekday is reserved for individualized family meetings.

 Treatment at MAMP includes: